Summary

 #N/A error

 The #N/A error appears when something can't be found.
 It tells you something is missing or misspelled.
 This could be a product code not yet available, an employee name misspelled, a color that doesn't exist, etc. Often, #N/A errors are caused by extra space characters, misspellings, or an incomplete lookup table.
 The functions most commonly affected by the #N/A error are classic lookup functions, including VLOOKUP, HLOOKUP, LOOKUP, and MATCH.
+For example, in the screen below, the formula in F3 returns #N/A because "Bacon" is not in the lookup table:

 Excel #N/A error example

 The best way to prevent #N/A errors is to make sure lookup values and lookup tables are correct and complete.
-If necessary, you can trap the #N/A error with IFERROR and display a more friendly message, or display nothing at all. '
+If necessary, you can trap the #N/A error with IFERROR or IFNA and display a more friendly message, or display nothing at all. '

 More information: How to fix the #N/A error.